 - You can make a handsfree call by simply dialing without lifting the handset.
 You can hear the call progress and when answered, either continue handsfree or lift the handset. - The speaker allows the phone to receive page calls.
 You can hear the page without needing to take any action.
 You can answer the page by pressing the Answer soft key. - The speaker allows the phone to auto answer direct voice calls.
 You can hear the caller and they can hear you without you needing to take any action.
-The same applies for call from other users if you have internal auto-answer set on the phone. - Pressing the Handsfree button answers a call handsfree. - The phone has a headset socket.
-If a headset is plugged into that socket, it is used for handsfree rather than the phone's speaker and microphone. - The key can also pressed to turn a call already answered using the handset into a handsfree call. - If there are no currently connected call to which you are talking, a call answered by pressing its appearance button is connected as handsfree. - If you are not currently connected to a call: - If the handset is off-hook, answering a call by pressing the alerting appearance button answers the call using the handset. - If the handset is on-hook, answering a call by pressing the alerting appearance button answers the call using the speaker or headset if one is connected, depending on which of the two modes was last used on a call. - If there is already a connected call to which you are talking handsfree, answering another call by pressing the appearance button will answer that call handsfree.
+The same applies for call from other users if you have internal auto-answer set on the phone. - Pressing the Handsfree button answers a call handsfree. - The key can also pressed to turn a call already answered using the handset or headset into a handsfree call. - If there are no currently connected call to which you are talking, a call answered by pressing its appearance button is connected as handsfree. - If you are not currently connected to a call: - If the handset is off-hook, answering a call by pressing the alerting appearance button answers the call using the handset. - If the handset is on-hook, answering a call by pressing the alerting appearance button answers the call using the speaker or headset if one is connected, depending on which of the two modes was last used on a call. - If there is already a connected call to which you are talking handsfree, answering another call by pressing the appearance button will answer that call handsfree.